 7. Remove, reduce, and replace foliage around the house

-Remove all dead plants, trees, and shrubs from as close to your home.
-If possible, your entire property.
-Reduce excess leaves, plant parts, and low-hanging branches by trimming and placing the trimmings in a waste pile away from your home.
-Replace dense flammable plants with fire-resistant plants close to your home.
-Plants should be no less than 3 feet from a structure, well watered, and maintained.
+Remove all dead plants, trees, and shrubs from around your home and if possible, your entire property.
+Reduce the amount of excess leaves, plant parts, and low-hanging branches by placing the dry refuse in a waste pile away from your home.
+Replace dense, flammable plants in close proximity to your home with more fire-resistant foliage.
+Plants should be no less than 3 feet from a structure, well watered, and maintained for the best results.

 8. Clear your roof and gutters of debris

-Trees drop leaves, branches, pinecones, and other debris onto your roof and they accumulate mostly in the valleys of your roof.
-If you can, you should avoid going onto your roof by yourself, or at all and hire a professional to clear your roof of fire hazard debris.
+Trees drop leaves, branches, pinecones, and other debris onto your roof and they accumulate in the valleys and gutters over time.
+If possible, avoid going onto the roof on your own as it can be potentially dangerous to both you and your roof.
+Instead, hire a trusted professional with the right tools and safety equipment to clear your roof of fire hazard debris.